sagemath/trac_to_gh/Issue 5549.md

 # Issue 5549: ?? help in notebook is broken for functions defined in C

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5549

 Original creator: cwitty